 On the second floor, the hotel’s small fitness room has several cardio machines and weights.
 The property’s meeting rooms are located on the second floor as well, so you may find yourself weaving through a corporate reception on your way into or out of the gym.

 In Altcetera Café, the lobby eatery, the food offerings are fairly basic, from pastries, yogurt, and breakfast sandwiches in the morning to salads or simple mains — baked salmon, beef short ribs — later in the day.
 The hotel doesn’t have its own kitchen and sources its food from a local caterer.

 But if you want to grab a coffee and a bite to eat before you head out for the day, the on-site cafe is convenient.
 Restaurants, cafes, and pubs line the streets surrounding the hotel as well, so you don’t have to go far for a meal or a drink if you opt to venture out.
-I had excellent meals nearby at the storefront bistro Clover, at veggie-friendly Pure Kitchen, and at the upscale Middle Eastern Fairouz Restaurant; Flora Hall Brewing is a fun local spot for a craft beer.
+I had excellent meals nearby at veggie-friendly Pure Kitchen and at the upscale Middle Eastern Fairouz Restaurant; Flora Hall Brewing is a fun local spot for a craft beer.